 Sad but true – chlorine can dry out your locks and alter your colour tone.
 However, there is a work around, so don’t let that keep you from the pool!
 Avoid over-chlorination by wetting hair with tap water and adding just a tad of conditioner before you take a dip.

 Avoid the duller, darker colour result that comes from applying fresh colour over previously coloured hair.
-Use the tint brush (provided in your Free Trial) to keep the touch-ups strictly to regrowth, and avoid overlapping.
+Use the tint brush (provided in your Salon Set) to keep the touch-ups strictly to regrowth, and avoid overlapping.

 Great colour needs healthy hair with great condition to look truly great, We don’t want to see a nice colour on over-processed locks.
 Damaged, split ends can leave strands drab, dull, or looking thinner.
 Get quick, regular trims to snip off the unwanted damaged ends and retain your healthy hair for gorgeous colour finish.